-- Offer supportive measures to the complainant as appropriate; - If the respondent has been notified of the allegations, offer supportive measures to the respondent as appropriate; and - Take other prompt and effective steps, as appropriate, through the Title IX Coordinator to ensure that sex discrimination does not continue or recur within Herzing University's education program or activities.
+- 1. Offer supportive measures to the Complainant as appropriate; - 2.
+If the Responding Party has been notified of the allegations, offer supportive measures to the Responding Party as appropriate; and - 3.
+Take other prompt and effective steps, as appropriate, through the Title IX Coordinator to ensure that Sexual Harassment does not continue or recur within Herzing University's education program or activities.